-5: EXISTING MITIGATION CAPABILITIES/STRATEGIES
+5: EXISTING MITIGATION STRATEGIES

-One of the steps of this Hazard Mitigation Plan is to evaluate all of the Town's existing policies and practices related to natural hazards and identify potential gaps in protection.
-Following feedback from FEMA, the members of the local Hazard Mitigation committee worked with PVPC to assure that the local Hazard Mitigation planning process covered all the steps in the FEMA "Capability Assessment worksheet".
-After reviewing these policies, and informed by the hazard identification process and the assessment of critical facilities that would be affected by hazards, the Town of Granville Hazard Mitigation Committee has determined a set of hazard mitigation strategies to address identified hazards.
-This chapter discusses existing mitigation capabilities for the Town of Granville.
+Informed by the hazard identification process and the list of critical facilities that would be affected by hazards, the Town of Granville Hazard Mitigation Committee has determined a set of hazard mitigation strategies.
+This chapter discusses existing mitigation strategies for the Town of Wilbraham.
 It also provides a prioritized list of mitigation strategies that the Town should undertake, as well as an explanation of the methodology used to determine this list.